Extensions

 A new transformation approach and its corresponding transformation backend can be extended using the following steps:

-1. Define a mutable struct for variable/constraint mappings and other needed info (required)
+mutable structfor variable/constraint mappings and other needed info (required) - Define an

-6. Extend the following, if possible (also enables result queries for JuMPBackends):
+- Extend the following, if possible (also enables result queries for

 This may seem like a lot a work, but the majority of the above steps can be skipped for JuMPBackends as exemplified below.
 A complete extension, showing all the above is provided in the extension template file.